eribeiroClassroom/cse4001_add_hello/hello_steps.md

 p testbin/hello
 ```

 You should see the message *Hello CSE4001!*.
 But you might also see an error message because the OS cannot find `syscall 3`...
-This error occurs because the current version of the kernel does not have  the implementation of the `_exit` function, which is system call #3.
+This error occurs when the current version of the kernel does not have  the implementation of the `_exit` function, which is system call #3.